 Donate Here https://www.arttochangetheworld.org/donate/ Post Director, Barbara Bridges, to indicate the amount and the artist team. firstname.lastname@example.org.

 You will receive a letter for your taxes.
 Call to discuss details with Barbara if you have questions: 612 845 0416.

-Waterhouse has been heavily involved in a number of large community/social art projects and public performances.
+Waterhouse has been heavily involved in a number of large community art projects and public performances.
 She has been a long time member, mentor and former director of WARM (Women’s Art Resources of MN) and a long time member and chapter president/co-president of WCA MN (Women’s Caucus for Art MN).
-She has also been involved with the Art Car and Art Shanty Projects for years, a member of “What We Need is Here,” an environment and arts group at The Phipps in Hudson, Wisconsin.
+She has also been involved with the Art Car and Art Shanty Projects for years and is a member of “What We Need is Here,” an environmental arts group at The Phipps in Hudson, Wisconsin.
 She has received grants and awards from the Metropolitan Regional Arts Council, and the Minneapolis Arts Commission.
 McKnight/Annenberg/Horncrest Foundations.
-Artist: Minneapolis, Minnesota
+Artist Minneapolis, Minnesota